Bakar31/Bakar31/README.md

 🔍 My research interests span across Deep Learning, Machine Learning, and Natural Language Processing (NLP), Healthcare, where I leverage cutting-edge techniques to unravel insights and drive impactful outcomes.

+#### Career Goals:

+My ultimate goal is to evolve into the epitome of an AI engineer, continually pushing myself to learn and grow in this dynamic field.
+I am deeply invested in staying abreast of the latest advancements in AI and contributing to meaningful projects that have a positive impact on society.

 <!-- ## Currently
 - 📚 Learning "Advanced NLP concepts".